CatchySmile/VincioChat/README.md

-# Scratchy Chat
+# Vincio Chat

-Scratchy Chat is a secure, ephemeral web-based chat application that allows users to create or join chat rooms using WebSockets .
+Vincio Chat is a secure, ephemeral web-based chat application that allows users to create or join chat rooms using WebSockets .
 Built with privacy in mind, it stores all data temporarily in memory and we have a zero log & zero data retention design.
 ## Features

 - **Secure Room Management**